wwcodemanila/WWCodeManila-React/docs/contents/create_react_app.md

 # Create-React-App

+Setting up a react app can be overwhelming when doing it the first time.
+There's tons of setup to do before actually coding in React.
+The good thing about the maintainers of React, **Facebook**, is that they developed a boilerplate app that can get us to start with React without the painful setup.

-The [create-react-app](https://github.com/facebook/create-react-app) allows you to build a React website with just one line of code.
+>The [create-react-app](https://github.com/facebook/create-react-app) allows you to build a React website with just one line of code.

 ## Build your portfolio with create-react-app